phreeza/manuscript_axon_potentials/doc/manuscript.md

 $\approx 1$\ ms in the center of the recording.
 Here, too, the small deviations are likely due to a slightly inhomogeneous conduction velocity or non-axonal sources.

-[@fig:barnowl]A shows the inferred average over trials of the deviation of the membrane voltage from the resting potential in response to the stimulus, at a location in the axon next to the first electrode, obtained by integrating the derivative $\frac{\text{d}V}{\text{d}z}$ that was the subject of the fit.
+[@fig:barnowl]A shows the average response over trials of the deviation of the membrane voltage from the resting potential, inferred from the fit, at a location in the axon next to the first electrode.
 The voltage is composed of high- and low-frequency components similar to those observed in the EFP.
 When comparing this inferred membrane potential response to the measured EFP response, the most salient difference is the different sizes of the frequency components.
 In the EFP, the low-frequency component has a comparable amplitude to the high-frequency component, but in the membrane voltage the low-frequency component is much larger.
 This is due to the fact that the second derivative term in the current equation essentially imposes a high-pass filter on the membrane voltage.

 The inferred number of fibers is shown in [@fig:barnowl]B. The density (number of fibers per unit length) is shown as a function of dorsoventral depth,